dyfer/myo-osc-relay/README.md

 # myo-osc-relay

-Relays data from Thalmic Labs Myo armband to Supercollider via OSC.
+Relays data from Thalmic Labs Myo armband to Supercollider (or any other softwarE) via OSC.

-Compiles on os x.
+Compiles on OS X with Xcode.

 Versions and dependencies are described below.

-Developed for UW Center for Digital Arts and Experimental Media (DXARTS)
+Developed for UW Center for Digital Arts and Experimental Media (DXARTS), July 2016

-July 2016 - Robert Twomey - roberttwomey.com
+Robert Twomey - roberttwomey.com

 # parameters